ebcoop/rulesandpolicies/Rules.md

 #### 7 Membership applications

-1. Applications for membership must be lodged at the registered office in the application form approved by the board, and should be accompanied by:
+1. Applications for membership must be lodged in a form approved by the board, and should be accompanied by:

     a) payment of any applicable entry fee or subscription set under rule 6; and